How to Heal Acne In Five Not Necessarily Easy Steps

 You can’t rub your acne away, and you can’t clean your acne away, but daily gentle cleansing of your skin can stop the formation of new blemishes on your skin while old blemishes heal.

 Just how important is it not to over-wash your skin?
-Scientists at Harvard Medical School found that washing your skin as frequently as four times a day is OK—as long as you don’t use cleansers that contain ingredients that irritate your skin.
+Scientists at Harvard Medical School found3 that washing your skin as frequently as twice a day is OK—as long as you don’t use cleansers that contain ingredients that irritate your skin.